seebs/libbaggotry/ReadMe.txt

 In general, you can think of the "includes" as an or-list, and the requires as an and-list.

-Filter functions:

-A filter function can be registered with an optional value;
-	f:includes(func, aux)
-and will be invoked as
-	f(details, slotspec, aux)
-If aux is not provided, it will be nil.

-Filters return true or false.
+Conditions are built around yet another -ish, the "matchish".
+A matchish is either a function or the name of a member of the details table (for now).
+Syntax (same for excludes and requires) is:
+	:includes(matchish, value)
+	:includes(relop, matchish, value)

+If matchish is a function, relop must be absent or '==', and the function will be invoked as func(details, slotspec, value).
+If matchish is the name of a member of the details table, 'relop' determines the relationship to test between the item's data and the provided value.
+If you don't specify a relop, the default is '==', except for category and name, where it is 'match'.
+Relops are:
+	< <= == >= > ~= match
+where match only really makes sense on strings.
+(As a convenience to me, the library currently recognizes = as a synonym for ==, and != as a synonym for ~=, but these may not survive.)

-For diagnostic purposes (the f:dump() function), a filter should return a one-line description of itself when invoked with details == nil.
+For diagnostic purposes (the f:dump() function), a filter function should return a one-line description of itself when invoked with details == nil.

+Relational operators try to handle nil values sanely, which means that a nil value is less than any non-nil value, and two nil values are equal to each other.

 Next big feature:  Bagground Processing (TM).
 When a LibBaggotry function needs to perform many operations, it performs one per update rather than